-resilience to drought and flood risk in the Global South.
+We mapped the anglophone academic literature to find papers reporting on uses of creative practice to raise awareness or build resilience to drought and flood risk in the Global South.
 We also looked at other hazards (earthquakes, volcanic eruptions, etc.) and environmental issues, including climate change, more generally.
-As there is a more established praxis of using creative practice in instigating behavioural change in health-related issues (notably HIV), social and economic inequality, and violence and conflict, we have also reviewed the literature on those topics.
-More details on the literature mapping exercise can be found in Appendix A.
+As there is a more established praxis of using creative practice in instigating behavioural changes with respect to health-related issues (notably HIV), social and economic inequality, and violence and conflict, we have also reviewed the literature on those topics.
+More details on the literature-mapping exercise can be found in Appendix A.